 #1 – Ground Whole Grain Corn

-Whole many people equate whole grains with healthy, the truth is, this is just a grain.
+While many people equate whole grains with healthy, the truth is, this is just a grain.
 It’s a cheap filler item that pet food manufacturers like to include because it saves them money, but it offers little nutritional value for your dog.

 #2 – Meat and Bone Meal

 The second ingredient is an unnamed mystery meat product.
 This is a garbage ingredient with questionable origins made from whatever bone and meat bits are laying around, including euthanized animals.
+While meat and bone meal can be good, unnamed products almost never are.

 This scary ingredient could literally be anything, and it’s often difficult for dogs to digest.
 If your pup has problems with vomiting or diarrhea, then a mystery meat ingredient may be to blame.